Get Ready for Pre-K!

 - Families with an active Child Welfare case, preventive and/or protective, must contact their case worker to make a Child Care subsidy referral.

 - Employed foster parents must contact their case worker to a Child Care subsidy referral.

 All families, including families that may need one of these referrals, can contact a DOE Family Welcome Center, an ACS Resource Area, or call 311 to get help with finding a program and completing the Child Care subsidy application.

 Plan for Next Year

-- Kindergarten.
 Start thinking about kindergarten programs when your child is enrolled in pre-K or when they are four years old.
 In New York City, children are eligible to apply to kindergarten in the calendar year they turn five.
-Every child in NYC who submits a kindergarten application is guaranteed a kindergarten offer.
+Every child in NYC whose family submits a kindergarten application is guaranteed a kindergarten offer.
 Students enrolled in certain pre-K programs may have priority to attend kindergarten at the same school.
-Learn more:

-Gifted & Talented (G&T) is a separate admissions process for students entering kindergarten.
+Gifted & Talented (G&T) is a separate admissions process for students entering kindergarten, first grade, second grade, or third grade.
 To participate, you must schedule your child to take the G&T test.
 G&T programs are in very high demand and offers are not guaranteed.
-Learn more:

 Watch this animation to learn how students of all ages get offers to NYC public schools, including pre-K programs:

 Find checklists and guides to help you with your pre-K admissions and registration.